Deformations of Boltzmann Distributions: The theory on a 2D lattice

-An interesting point to note here is that the family of actions $S_\beta = \beta S_0$ that motivated this paper is similar to the family $S_t$ given by Eq.~\ref{eq:S_t}.
-The family $S_\beta$ deforms $S_0$ by scaling the whole action the same multiplicative constant, while the family $S_t$ deforms $S_0$ by scaling quartic terms quadratically faster than the quadratic terms.
+An interesting point to note here is the similarity between the family of actions $S_t$ given by Eq.~\ref{eq:S_t} and the family $S_\beta = \beta S_0$ that motivated this paper.
+The family $S_\beta$ deforms $S_0$ by scaling the whole action with the same multiplicative constant, while the family $S_t$ deforms $S_0$ by scaling quartic terms quadratically faster than the quadratic terms.
 Fig.~\ref{fig:defT} shows how the deformation in Eq.~\ref{eq:S_t} with a positive value of $t$ improves the performance of normalizing flows.